ASSISTIVE TECHNOLOGY AND AEM

 Consideration of assistive technology (AT), in the context of IEP development, review, or revision is intended to be a collaborative process in which team members determine whether AT devices, supports, or services are needed for the learner with disabilities to:

-- Be involved and progress in the Iowa Core Standards, including the Iowa Core Essential Elements and the Iowa Early Learning Standards
+- Be involved and progress in the Iowa Academic Standards, including the Iowa Essential Elements and the Iowa Early Learning Standards

 - Progress toward the annual IEP goals